OhioChessClub/ohio-chess-club/README.md

-databaseURL=localhost          # MongoDB hosted on the same computer database=ohiochessclub         # Name of the database to store website data port=80                        # Port to host website on
+databaseURL=localhost          # MongoDB hosted on the same computer database=ohiochessclub         # Name of the database to store website data port=80                        # Port to host website on smtpAuthUser=oh...@gmail.com   # Email to use when sending emails smtpAuthPass=abcdefghijklmnop  # APP password generated in account manager